 3. Will Ferrell

 Another comedian who was hilarious in his appearance on College GameDay, Will Ferrell went 5-5 including a loss when he chose his alma mater USC over Oregon during the 2010 season.
 Probably the best part of his time on the set was at the end when Corso chose the Ducks, and Ferrell retaliated by hitting him in the head with a giant Corso mascot head, which Corso wore throughout the picking.

 The thing that makes famous impersonator Frank Caliendo a great celebrity picker is he is basically a ton of different celebrities.
 Getting to hear Jon Gruden, John Madden, and George W. Bush talk about college football in less than five minutes is definitely a treat.
 He also did a really good job picking, finishing at 8-2 for the day.

 He didn’t really have much of a tie to the Washington Huskies vs. Utah Utes football game since he is from Chicago and attended the University of Wisconsin-Milwaukee, but he is still one of my favorites to join the program.

 1. Katy Perry

 When I think of the guest pickers on College GameDay, Katy Perry is the one who comes to mind first.
 Even though her ties to the Ole Miss Rebels vs. Alabama Crimson Tide game in 2014 was that her manager went to Ole Miss, she was still extremely entertaining.
-She had some of the most memorable moments of GameDay history, including hitting on former Oklahoma Sooners quarterback Trevor Knight.
+She had some of the biggest trending moments of GameDay history, including hitting on former Oklahoma Sooners quarterback Trevor Knight.

 And after Ole Miss beat ‘Bama, she celebrated by chugging a beer and crowd surfing in a bar.
 I want that kind of energy and celebration from every celebrity picker.